pvainio/vallox-mqtt/README.md

 | ENABLE_RAW      |          | false   | enable sending raw events to mqtt, otherwise only known changes are sent |
 | OBJECT_ID       |          | true    | Send object_id with HA Auto Discovery for HA entity names |

+## Multiple Devices

+Running multiple devices is supported (although not tested).
+Currently this requires running own process for each device.
+DEVICE_ID and DEVICE_NAME shoud be set uniquely for each device, like DEVICE_ID=vallox1, DEVICE_NAME="Vallox 1" for one device and DEVICE_ID=vallox2, DEVICE_NAME="Vallox 2" for other device.

 ## Usage

 For example with following script